aiming-taxonomy/glossary/readme.md

 ## Predicting

-Guessing where a target is going to be in the near future based on movement patterns.
+Guessing where a target is going to be in the near future based on movement patterns, and then adjusting your crosshair to align with your guess.

 ## Reactivity